OlekSt/MilestoneProjectOne/README.md

 ## Existing Features

 * Header Logo: Each page has a logo in the top-left corner of the hero image, and has an active link to the home page(index.html).
 The purpose of this is to create a sense of the brand.
-* Header Navigation: There is a navigation manu at the bottom-right side of the hero image, very visible on the dark background, and easily spotted by a first-time or repeated visitor.
+* Header Navigation: There is a navigation menu at the bottom-right side of the hero image, clearly visible on the dark background, and easily spotted by a first-time or repeated visitor.
 The menu re-arranges itself into vertical for mobile view.
 In both views icons increase in size with mouse movement to show a user which menu-item/link is about to be clicked.
-* Footer License Info (present at every page): License info with a link to permit from the Czech Civil Aviation Authority. .
+* Footer License Info (present at every page): License info with a link to a flights permit from the Czech Civil Aviation Authority.
 * Footer Copyright Info (present at every page): Copyright Information for all the content present on the website.
 * Footer Social Icons(present at every page): Instagram, Facebook, LinkedIn Icons for easier access to social media of the company.
-* Carousel: There is a carousel on the landing page with three pictures.
-The purpose of this is to immediately capture the attention of the user/potential client, as this will subsequently lead them to view the portfolio of photographs and book the model.
 * About the Company Section - Introduces the potential client to the company, gives a brief summary of its activities.
-* Equipment section - describes the quadrocopter used for projects.
+* Equipment section - describes the quadrocopter used for projects, and a link to the quads' producer's web, which provides very detailed info.
-* Projects Section is placed right next to About and pprovides full info on all the services the company offers.
+* Projects Section is placed right next to About and provides full info on all the services the company offers.
-* Gallery section is intended to make a strong impression by showcasing the best aerial pictures, and enhance the impression of quality annd professionalism of the company.
+* Gallery section is intended to make a strong impression by showcasing the best aerial pictures, and enhance the impression of quality and professionalism of the company.
-* Contact Form - Gives a client the opportunity to get in touch with the company and ask further questions.
+* Contact Form - Gives a client the opportunity to get in touch with the company & ask further questions.

 ### Features to Implement in the Future